N-Wouda/Urban-Waste-Collection/README.md

 TODO

-This repository hosts code we use to improve waste collection in the Municipality of Groningen from underground containers.
+This repository hosts code we use to improve waste collection in the Municipality of Groningen from underground container clusters.
 The code includes:

 - Scripts for ingesting raw data files into an SQL database;